-In the Irish Times of Wednesday 22 August, Fr Peter McVerry SJ addresses what he sees as a misunderstanding of the causes of crime, and how to respond to offending behaviour.
-While most of us have been victims of crime... and in many cases been upset and even traumatised by the episode, our response has been to seek retribution rather than to understand the causes of crime.
+In today’s Irish Times Fr Peter McVerry SJ addresses what he sees as a misunderstanding of the causes of crime, and how to respond to offending behaviour.
+While most of us have been victims of crime and in many cases been upset and even traumatised by the episode, our response has been to seek retribution rather than to understand the causes of crime.

 McVerry’s main point is that “discussion on crime generally presupposes a distinction between the offenders and the victims of crime: “them” and “us”.
 However, most of us are both victims and offenders.”